-Different from the objective of robust semantic segmentation models, to produce models that are robust relative to various types of data pollution, adversarial robustness semantic segmentation models~\cite{gu2022segpgd} directly target model robustness with respect to adversarial attack, which is usually invisible.
-In this case, the goal of adversarial robust semantic segmentation is to produce relatively stable performance \wrt~minor image perturbations.
-Although existing work can lead to reasonable model robustness in this scenario, we find that one main limitation of the current adversarial attack-based semantic segmentation models is that the success rate of attacks for segmentation is poor when it transfers to different network structures, indicating poor transferability of the attacks.
-In Fig.~\ref{semantic_seg_towards_attack}, we show an adversarial attack from a source model, to test its effectiveness on a target model with a different model structure.
-We find that the adversarial example from the source model (\enquote{Deeplabv3}) fails to attack the target model (\enquote{Deeplabv3+}), which we claim as one main motivation for investigating of transferable attack, where the generated attack should be used to attack various models.
+Although existing attacks for semantic segmentation~\cite{gu2022segpgd,xie2017adversarial} can roughly be used to evaluate model robustness of semantic segmentation models, we find that one main limitation of those techniques is that the success rate of attacks for segmentation is poor when it transfers to different network structures, indicating poor transferability of the attacks.
+In Fig.~\ref{semantic_seg_towards_attack}, we further test effectiveness of adversarial example (\enquote{Adv}) on a target model with a different model structure, e.g. Deeplabv3+~\cite{chen2018encoder} in this case.
+We find that the adversarial example from the source model (\enquote{Deeplabv3}) fails to attack the target model (\enquote{Deeplabv3+}), which we claim as one main motivation for investigating of transferable attack.

 Further, in black-box scenario, where target model weights are unknown, with transferable attack, we could use a source model with known weights to generate the attack and transfer the attack to the target model with unknown weights.
 Also, for scenarios where the target model is too large or computationally expensive to generate attack, if we could generate attack from a smaller model and transfer to larger model, computation cost can be significantly reduced.